-In view of the lack of studies dealing with surface current patterns in the Lesser Antilles area, this preliminary analysis is presented here.
-The deciles of surface current velocities including windage, are presented in Table 1.
-The maximum surface velocity reaches 2.49 m s-1 and 2.57 m s-1, respectively for HYCOM and Mercator.
-For both models 90% of the velocity values remain below 0.65 m s-1 (the respective 90th centile values are respectively 0.6515 m s-1 and 0.6458 m s-1 for HYCOM and Mercator).
-The Mercator data have a median of 0.28 m s-1, the mean of 0.33 m s-1, while for HYCOM these values are respectively equal to 0.32 m s-1 and 0.36 m s-1.
+In view of the lack of studies dealing with surface current patterns in the Lesser Antilles area, a preliminary analysis is presented here.
+The deciles of surface current velocities including windage are presented in Table 1.
+The maximum surface velocity reaches 2.49 and $2.57 \,\mathrm{m \, s^{-1}}$, respectively, for HYCOM and Mercator.
+For both models 90 % of the velocity values remain below $0.65 \,\mathrm{m \, s^{-1}}$ (the respective 90th centile values are respectively 0.6515 and 0.6458 m s-1 for HYCOM and Mercator).
+The Mercator data have a median of 0.28 m s^{-1} and a mean of 0.33 m s^{-1} , while for HYCOM these values are respectively equal to 0.32 and $0.36 \,\mathrm{m \, s^{-1}}$.
 The ratio between the first and the last decile is close to 6.
-Figure 6 shows skewed distributions with skewness equal to

-235 1.31 and 1.21 for HYCOM and Mercator, respectively.
+Figure 6 shows skewed distributions with skewness equal to 1.31 and 1.21 for HYCOM and Mercator, respectively.
 A Gaussian kernel was applied to obtain these distributions.
 The distribution mass is concentrated on the left.

-To assess the contribution of each of the three regions (i.e. LA1, LA2, LA3) to the deciles, the relative frequency against the decile thresholds given in Table 1 is shown in Fig. 7.
+To assess the contribution of each of the three regions (i.e., LA1, LA2, LA3) to the deciles, the relative frequency against the decile thresholds given in Table 1 is shown in Fig. 7.
 Three different shapes can be seen.
-In the Caribbean Sea, the LA1 relative frequency distributions from HYCOM and Mercator are almost horizontal, indicating a quite constant contribution (~3%) over all velocity

-- 240 classes.
-In the Atlantic Ocean (i.e. in the area including LA2 and LA3), HYCOM and Mercator current speed distributions are quite similar.
-The frequency distributions show two opposite behaviors respectively for LA2 and LA3.
-In the Atlantic north LA part, LA2 area, the frequency decreases with current speed.
-The current speeds above 0.65 m s-1 are very uncommon.
-On the contrary, in the Atlantic south LA part, LA3 area, the frequency increase is observed with maximum frequency linked with current speeds above 0.65 m s-1.
-These three significant specific current speed distributions associated with LA1, LA2 and LA3 confirm the need to - 245 separate these three areas in the ED metric clustering process.
+In the Caribbean Sea, the LA1 relative frequency distributions from HYCOM and Mercator are almost horizontal, indicating a quite constant contribution ($\sim 3\%$) over all velocity classes.
+In the Atlantic Ocean (i.e., in the area including LA2 and LA3), HYCOM and Mercator current speed distributions are quite similar.
+The frequency distributions show two opposite behaviors for LA2 and LA3.
+In the Atlantic northern LA part, the LA2 area, the frequency decreases with current speed.
+Current speeds above 0.65 m s^{-1} are very uncommon.
+On the contrary, in the Atlantic southern LA part, the LA3 area, a frequency increase is observed with maximum frequency linked to current speeds above 0.65 m s^{-1} .
+These three significant specific current speed distributions associated with LA1, LA2, and LA3 confirm the need to separate these three areas in the ED metric clustering process.